MicrosoftDocs/connected-spaces/articles/communication-plan.md

 ## When and where to disclose

-For a low-sensitivity scenario, our research shows that shoppers repond well to an **FAQ on your website** as the primary point of disclosure.
+Our research shows that shoppers respond well to an **FAQ on your website** as a primary point of disclosure.
 An online FAQ lets shoppers review the information whenever they choose and lets you answer shoppers’ questions and concerns in adequate detail to build trust and understanding.

 Making the content easily printable or providing it in a brochure format helps ensure that the content is accessible to people who may have limited internet access.
 It can also help store associates be better prepared to answer shopper questions.